jossafossa/spotify-guesser/README.md

-# Spotify Web API Integration
+# Spotify Guesser

-This project is a TypeScript-based react application that integrates with the Spotify Web API that lets you play a guessing game with your friends using Spotify's music library.
-It allows users to authenticate with their Spotify accounts and interact with their music data.
+This project is a React application built with TypeScript that integrates with the Spotify Web API, enabling you to play a music guessing game with your friends using Spotify's extensive music library.
+You could try a live demo at [spotiguess.jossafossa.nl](https://spotiguess.jossafossa.nl) if spotify would allow me to set the API in production mode.
+But unfortunately spotify requires you to have 250K active users 🎉.

+## Key Features

+- User authentication with Spotify
+- Available in 5 languages
+- Play music guessing game with friends
+- Keeps a record of played songs
+- Responsive design for mobile and desktop

 ## Installation